lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 parameters.
 Also, to avoid visual confusion with id-kem-rsa, id-rsa-kem-spki is introduced as an alias for id-rsa-kem.

-RFC 5990 uses EK and the EncryptedKey, which the concatenation of C and WK (C || WK).
+RFC 5990 uses EK and the EncryptedKey, which is the concatenation of C and WK (C || WK).
 The use of EK is necessary to align with the KeyTransRecipientInfo structure.
 In this document, C and WK are sent in separate fields of new KEMRecipientInfo structure.
 In particular,